eddycharly/terraform-provider-kops/docs/index.md

 Currently using KOPS `v1.18.2` and compatible with terraform `0.12` and higher.

-!> For now, provisioning the network is not supported.
+~> For now, provisioning the network is not supported.
 The network must be created separately and given to the provider through cluster attribute `network_id` and subnets attributes `provider_id`.

+!> The provider has been tested only with AWS and calico networking.
+If you use it with another cloud or networking provider, please let us know so that we can help troubleshooting if necessary and update the docs.

 ## How does it work